About Swabhiman Samiti

 Where We Stand Today

-Through its programmes, Swabhiman Samiti continues to:
+Through integrated programmes, Swabhiman Samiti continues to:

-- Strengthen community leadership and grassroots institutions
+• Strengthen community leadership and grassroots institutions

-- Promote gender equality and adolescent empowerment
+• Promote gender equality and adolescent empowerment

-- Facilitate inclusive and accountable local governance
+• Facilitate inclusive and accountable local governance